 - Coastal approvals for any activity in or near ZOFEMAT and for shoreline works.

 - Water concessions or well permits from CONAGUA.
-Trucked water or desalination can also trigger approvals.
+Desalination can also trigger approvals.

 - Wastewater permits and compliance with municipal health and environmental standards.

-Pro tip: If a lot is inside park boundaries, private development is not allowed.
-Lots near the park may face buffer policies and added mitigation, so plan for more scrutiny and timelines that reflect that reality.
+Pro tip: Lots near the park may face buffer policies and added mitigation, so plan for more scrutiny and timelines that reflect that reality.

 Read the land: topography and erosion